JacksonKuo/blog/_posts/2025-1-21-app-defense-part-1.markdown

 2. method parameters - enable Spring to provide us a value using a method parameter
 3. @Autowired

-* implement relationships between beans. we want this so one object can delegate responibility of something to another object
+* implement relationships between beans. we want this so one object can delegate responsibility of something to another object
 * direct wiring
     * in config class call one method from another